88-degrees/Book-of-Changes/appendix01s1.md

 <a name="fr_129"></a>[V](#fn_129).

-1. Hsü denotes waiting.
+1. [Xū(䷄)](e99c80xu.md) denotes waiting.
 (The figure) shows peril in front; but notwithstanding the firmness and strength (indicated by the inner trigram), its subject does not allow himself to be involved (in the dangerous defile);--it is right he should not be straitened or reduced to extremity.

-2. When it is said that, 'with the sincerity declared in Hsü, there will be brilliant success, and with firmness there will be good fortune,' this is shown by the position (of the fifth line) in the place assigned by Heaven, and its being the correct position for it, and in the centre.
+2. When it is said that, 'with the sincerity declared in [Xū(䷄)](e99c80xu.md), there will be brilliant success, and with firmness there will be good fortune,' this is shown by the position (of the fifth line) in the place assigned by Heaven, and its being the correct position for it, and in the centre.
 'It will be advantageous to go through the great stream;'--that is, going forward will be followed by meritorious achievement.

 ###### p.
 219

 <a name="fr_130"></a>[VI](#fn_130).

-1. The upper portion of Sung is (the trigram representing) strength, and the lower (that representing) peril.
-(The coming together of) strength and peril gives (the idea in) Sung.
+1. The upper portion of [Sòng(䷅)](e8aebcsong.md) is (the trigram representing) strength, and the lower (that representing) peril.
+(The coming together of) strength and peril gives (the idea in) [Sòng(䷅)](e8aebcsong.md).

-2. 'Sung intimates how, though there is sincerity in one's contention, he will yet meet with opposition and obstruction; but if he cherish an apprehensive caution, there will be good fortune:'--a strong (line) has come and got the central place (in the lower trigram).
+2. '[Sòng(䷅)](e8aebcsong.md) intimates how, though there is sincerity in one's contention, he will yet meet with opposition and obstruction; but if he cherish an apprehensive caution, there will be good fortune:'--a strong (line) has come and got the central place (in the lower trigram).

 'If he must prosecute the contention to the (bitter) end, there will be evil:'--contention is not a thing to be carried on to extremity.